 Clemson and N.C.
-State will play game-two of the three-game series on Friday at 7:00 PM.
+State will play game two of the three-game series Saturday.
+First pitch is scheduled for 7:06 PM.
+The game will be televised live by C-SET.

 Tigers Fall to N.C.
 State